-An employee's periodic increment date (PID) will be set and remain the same for any period of continuous OAH service in accordance with the following:
+An employee's periodic increment date (PID) will be set and remain the same for any period of continuous agencyOAH service in accordance with the following:

 - A. The period increment date (PID) is based on the employee's initial date of hire with the Office of Administrative Hearings (OAH) as an Administrative Law Judge.
-The PID date is twelve (12) months from the OAH hire date. - B. Employees will receive a two (2) step increase to their base salary annually, on their periodic increment date, until they reach the top step of the pay range, currently Step L. - C. Employees who are appointed to another position with a different salary range maximum will retain their periodic increment date and will receive step increases in accordance with this section and 23.5 below.
+The PID date is twelve (12) months from the agencyOAH hire date. - B. Employees will receive a two (2) step increase to their base salary annually, on their periodic increment date, until they reach up to Step 6.
+Employees will receive a one (1) step increase to their base salary annually, on their periodic increment date, after they reach Step 6. the top step of the pay range, currently Step L.

+C. Employees who are appointed to another position with a different salary range maximum will retain their periodic increment date and will receive step increases in accordance with this section and 23.45 below.